 \textbf{Scenario.} We execute the forwarder selection scheme on channel 26 during the night, for 5~hours.
 During that time, the DQN is deactivated.
 We show that the forwarder selection alone prohibits breaking configurations.
 Each of the 18 devices is sequentially given 10 consecutive rounds to learn a decision (1) act as forwarder or (2) act as passive receiver.
 A single 5-hour learning instance is depicted.

 \textbf{Results.} Fig.~\ref{fig:eval:mab} shows (a) the number of active forwarders, (b) the reliability, and (c) the average radio-on time as a function of time.
-During the first two hours, we see a rapid decrease of active forwaders; devices are encouraged to try passivity.
+During the first two hours, we see a rapid decrease of active forwarders; devices are encouraged to try passivity.
 At the 30~min mark, the first network-breaking configuration is encountered; the learning passive devices are punished and reliability is maintained.
-A similar event happens after the first hour mark.
+A similar event happens after the first-hour mark.
 Then, devices maintain a conservative configuration, with around 14 active forwarders and 4 passive receivers.
 As learning is continuous, devices tend to exchange roles, acting passive for a while, and then helping the dissemination as forwarder.
 Over the five hours, Dimmer achieves a reliability of 99.9\%; for an average radio-on time of 9.55~ms (against 11.04~ms in the absence of forwarder selection).
-Fig.~\ref{fig:eval:mab_node} depicts the learning process of a single forwarder.
-Small spikes denote learning iterations.
-At the 240~min mark, the node tries to act as passive receiver, and causes losses.
-Passivity is thus punished.

 \textbf{Main findings.} By favoring conservative decisions, our forwarder selection prohibits network-breaking configurations.
-Further, Dimmer continuously adapts to slow-fading of its environment.
+Further, Dimmer continuously adapts to the slow-fading of its environment.